-KOPF Opa-Locka Executive Airport is a general aviation airport and joint civil-military airfield 10 miles (16 km) north of Downtown Miami, primarily in metropolitan Miami, Florida, United States, with a portion within the city proper of Opa-locka.
+KOPF Opa-Locka Executive Airport is a general aviation airport and joint civil-military airfield 10 miles (16 km) north of Downtown Miami, primarily in metropolitan Miami, Florida, United States, with a portion within the city proper of Opa-Locka.
 The airport’s control tower is manned from 7:00 AM to 9:00 PM.

-In 1926 Glenn Curtiss founded the City of Opa-locka.
+In 1926 Glenn Curtiss founded the City of Opa-lLcka.
 In late 1925 he moved the Florida Aviation Camp from Hialeah to a parcel west of the city.
-This small airfield was surrounded by the Opa-locka Golf Course.
+This small airfield was surrounded by the Opa-Locka Golf Course.
 In 1929 he transferred this land to the City of Miami, and the city erected on it a World War I surplus hangar from Key West.
 This field became known as the Municipal Blimp Hangar.
 The following year, the Goodyear Blimp started operations out of this hangar.
-In 1928 Curtiss made a separate donation of land south of Opa-locka for Miami’s first Municipal Airport.
+In 1928 Curtiss made a separate donation of land south of Opa-Locka for Miami’s first Municipal Airport.
 The Curtiss Aviation School later moved from Biscayne Bay to this airport.
 In 1937 Amelia Earhart started her attempt to circumnavigate the world from this airport.

-For the year 1967 Opa-locka was the 2nd busiest civil airport in the country by total operations count.
+For the year 1967 Opa-Locka was the 2nd busiest civil airport in the country by total operations count.